Work with Leads and Opportunities

 See what’s front and center again?
 It’s Path, but optimized for your opportunity stages.
 There are sometimes more stages with opportunities than statuses for leads, so having guidance in context is especially important.

-Since we’re talking about coaching in Path, here are some examples helpful coaching at stages in the process.
+Since we’re talking about coaching in Path, here are some examples helpful for coaching at stages in the process.

 |Needs Analysis||Suggestions for open-ended questions to ask to gather requirements|